roundcube/roundcubemail/skins/elastic/README.md

       Can be used for example for functionality not implemented or that has no sense on phones or touch devices.
 Contains a comma-separated list following values:
       `large` (width > 1200px), `big` (width > 768px), `small` (width =< 768px).

     - `data-content-button`: Makes the action button with this attribute to be copied to the content frame header on small/phone screens.

+- Special URLs:
+    In phone mode we display Prev/Next navigation buttons below the content preview frame.
+We do this e.g. for mail preview or contact preview.
+Plugins should use _action=add* or _action=create* or _nav=hide in the frame URL if the navigation should be hidden, which is the case when you create a content object.